Milk borne diseases: Salmonella

-Salmonella can survive within 5.5 °C to 45 °C with high sensitivity to acid and are more commonly found in unprocessed milk.
+Salmonella can survive within 5.5 °C to 45 °C, with high sensitivity to acid, and is more commonly found in unprocessed milk.
 Owing to the sensitivity to pH, Salmonella have different survival rates in different dairy products like cheese under different storage temperatures.
 In ripening Cheddar cheese, they can survive for several months at 13 °C but most fail to survive for more than 36 days in Domiati cheese.
 Most Salmonella strains are pathogenic, especially S. enterica subsp. enterica which accounts for 99% of human infections and can bring about salmonellosis.

-Salmonellosis is induced by infection of Salmonella with a swift onset of disease 12 to 36 hours after consumption of contaminants and can be clinically classified into three types, namely enteric fever (also Typhoid fever), gastroenteritis and sepsis.
-Enteric fever usually has 7 to 14 days of incubation with mild symptoms like malaise and headache.
+Salmonellosis is caused by infection with Salmonella with a rapid onset of disease 12 to 36 hours after consumption of contaminated food.
+It can be clinically classified into three types: enteric fever (also Typhoid fever), gastroenteritis and sepsis.
+Enteric fever usually has a 7-14 day incubation with mild symptoms like malaise and headache.
 In rare cases, the body temperature of the patients can surge up to 40 °C, rendering them delirious.
-Gastroenteritis has a much shorter incubation period than enteric fever (usually 3 to 72 hours) and shows common gastrointestinal disturbance symptoms characterised by watery faeces with an unpleasant and strong odour as well as blood and mucus.
-Sepsis can lead to serious complications in various organs, in particular arthritis in joints.
+Gastroenteritis has a much shorter incubation period than enteric fever (usually 3 to 72 hours) and shows common gastrointestinal symptoms characterised by watery faeces with an unpleasant, strong odour as well as blood and mucus.
+Sepsis can lead to serious complications in various organs, such as arthritis.
 A recent case of a large-scale salmonellosis outbreak was reported in Iwamizawa, Japan, in 2011 because of contamination in school meal processing facilities, affecting over 1,000 students and school staff at nine local Japanese schools.
 The majority of affected individuals had acute diarrhoea, and 13 of them were hospitalised.